Application Design I / ASSESSMENT 2: Application Design Proposal

 Screen capture your work to illustrate the process, and explain what you found out from it!

-Figure 2.1 Project 2 Presentation Slides
+Figure 2.4 Assessment 2 Presentation Slides

 Link to Presentation Slides: Click here!